 In 2012, Vanguard published a study on dollar cost averaging versus lump sum investing.
 It found that over 10 year rolling periods, investing cash in a lump sum was 67% more likely to outperform relative to dollar cost averaging.
 It assumed a mix of 60% stocks and 40% bonds.
 That’s a significant figure, and it makes sense given the positive expected returns for stocks and bonds.
 In other words, over longer periods of time, investing sooner rather than later captures more of the upside.

 Before You Take Action

 But before investing anything, it is critical you’ve established an appropriate asset allocation.
 This will help determine how much of your total investment actually goes into stocks.
 It is the percentage mix of domestic and international stocks, domestic and international bonds, alternatives, and cash.
 It is the single most important driver of long-term returns, and it will vary depending on your specific financial situation, goals and risk tolerance.
-Utilize Personal Capital’s free Investment Checkup tool to help assess risk and establish a target allocation.
+Use Personal Capital’s free Investment Checkup tool to help assess risk and establish a target allocation.

 Being fully invested in a diversified portfolio can increase expected return while simultaneously keeping risk at a comfortable level.
-Just make sure to stay on top of your asset allocation to match your risk tolerance over your life time.
+Just make sure to stay on top of your asset allocation to match your risk tolerance over your lifetime.